ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 As you're building history to whatever average, the class will provide the best approximation available.

 ## Disclaimer
 I seriously went down the rabbit hole on this one.
-The code is a little bit obtuse but I'm pretty confident it's correct.
+The code is a little bit obtuse and might be difficult to read but, I'm fairly confident it is correct.